Nico de Boinville: Early life

-The son of an insurance broker, from 2002 to 2007 de Boinville was educated at Bradfield College, a boarding independent school for boys in the village of Bradfield in Berkshire, followed by the University of Newcastle upon Tyne.
-He had initially intended to study Politics at Newcastle, but left during his first year, in order to pursue a career in horse racing.
+He is the son of an insurance broker, de Boinville was educated at Bradfield College from 2002 to 2007, a public school in the village of Bradfield in Berkshire, followed by the University of Newcastle upon Tyne.
+He had initially intended to study Politics at Newcastle, but he left during his first year, in order to pursue a career in horse racing.

-Life and career
+Career

 De Boinville started his racing career as a stable lad at Nicky Henderson's Seven Barrows stables.

 After being a professional jockey for just over a year, de Boinville won the 2015 Cheltenham Gold Cup riding Coneygree for trainer Mark Bradstock.
-Since, de Boinville has partnered horses such as Altior, Shiskin, Sprinter Sacre and Might Bite to his total 15 victories at the Cheltenham Festival.
+Since then, de Boinville has partnered horses such as Altior, Shishkin, Sprinter Sacre and Might Bite to his total 15 victories at the Cheltenham Festival.

+In 2019, de Boinville became the top jockey at the Cheltenham Festival with 3 wins.

+He also won the Grand National Hurdle Stakes at Far Hills, USA with Brain Power in 2019.

-Outside of Britain, de Boinville has won two Grade 1 races.
-In Ireland, he partnered Marie's Rock to win the 2022 Mares Champion Hurdle at Punchestown.
-Meanwhile in 2019, he won the Grand National Hurdle Stakes at Far Hills, USA with Brain Power.
+He won his first grade 1 in Ireland when he partnered Marie's Rock to win the 2022 Mares Champion Hurdle at Punchestown.

-He and his wife Serena (née Cookson) have a daughter, Antigoni Shaunagh Chastel de Boinville, born on 3 July 2019.